Misho-98118/hello-world/README.md

 # hello-world
-few initial programs on different languages
+few initial programs on different languages.
+I'll try some GOlang and Python.